tiwong/tiwong.github.io/_posts/2017-10-16-warm-regards.md

 - 1/2018 [2017 was one of the hottest years on record.
 And that was without El Niño.
 ](https://www.nytimes.com/interactive/2018/01/18/climate/hottest-year-2017.html) The title about says it all.
 Without El Niño, meaning that the world is now experiencing a weak La Niña, so average mean temperatures aren't expected to break records again until the next El Niño.
 Which is soon enough.

+- 11/2017 [Watch climate change in real time](https://www.vox.com/energy-and-environment/2017/11/21/16685876/climate-change-clock-ticker-global-warming-gif) with these trackers.
+These tickers show the unrelenting rise in global temperatures and carbon dioxide.

 - 10/2017 [Bitcoin energy consumption.](https://digiconomist.net/bitcoin-energy-consumption) Bitcoin's current estimated annual electricity consumption is around 33TWh, just a little more than Denmark, and a little less than Belarus.
 "Bitcoin’s biggest problem is not even its massive energy consumption, but that the network is mostly fueled by coal-fired power plants in China.
 Coal-based electricity is available at very low rates in this country.
 Even with a conservative emission factor, this results in an extreme carbon footprint for each unique Bitcoin transaction."